DNEG: Animation

-DNEG Animation (formerly known as DNEG Feature Animation) was founded in April 2014 following a partnership between DNEG and Locksmith Animation.
+DNEG Animation (formerly known as DNEG Feature Animation) was founded in April 2014 following a collaboration between DNEG and Locksmith Animation.
 The studio has collaborated with IP creators and filmmakers to deliver animation services for feature-length and episodic animated projects.
 In its early years, the studio produced a series of shorts in 2018 featuring a Queen's Guard soldier with a giant pencil.
-DNEG Animation's first full-length animated feature film Ron's Gone Wrong, was theatrically released in 2021 as a co-production with Locksmith Animation, 20th Century Animation and TSG Entertainment for 20th Century Studios.
+DNEG Animation's first full-length animated feature film Ron's Gone Wrong, was theatrically released in 2021 as a co-production with Locksmith Animation, 20th Century Animation for 20th Century Studios.
 The film won a British Animation Award for "Best Long Form" in 2022.
 That same year, the short film Mr. Spam Gets A New Hat in 2022, directed by Academy Award-winning filmmaker William Joyce, was released and won numerous awards, including "Best Animation" at the New York Shorts International Film Festival, "Best Animated Short" at the Cleveland International Film Festival, "Best Animation" at the LA Shorts Festival, "Best Animated Short" at the Cordillera International Film Festival and "Best 3D Narrative Short" at the SPARK Animation Festival.
 Later in 2022, DNEG Animation worked on the Netflix television special Entergalactic, created by Scott "Kid Cudi" Mescudi and Kenya Barris.

 In June 2023, the studio released Nimona, an adaptation of the webcomic of the same name by ND Stevenson for Netflix and Annapurna Pictures, released in June 2023.
 The project had initially begun at Blue Sky Studios, but after its closure by The Walt Disney Company, DNEG Animation took over to bring the film to completion.
 A few months later, in October 2023, Under the Boardwalk premiered and produced for Paramount Animation.
 In May 2024, The Garfield Movie was released, with DNEG co-producing alongside Alcon Entertainment for Sony Pictures.

-In December 2024, Locksmith Animation's second animated feature film That Christmas, an adaptation of the children's Christmas book trilogy That Christmas and Other Stories by Richard Curtis and Rebecca Cobb, was released on Netflix.
+In December 2024, Locksmith Animation's second animated feature film That Christmas (based on the children's Christmas book trilogy That Christmas and Other Stories by Richard Curtis and Rebecca Cobb) was released on Netflix.

 Projects currently in production include an adaptation of The Cat in the Hat (2026) with Warner Bros.
-Pictures Animation, Bad Fairies (2027) with Locksmith Animation, Sketchshark Productions and WBPA, The Angry Birds Movie 3 with Rovio Entertainment and Sega Sammy Group.
+Pictures Animation, The Angry Birds Movie 3 with Rovio Entertainment and Sega Sammy Group, and two WBPA films for 2027; Bad Fairies with Locksmith Animation and Sketchshark Productions, and Margie Claus with On the Day Productions.